To keep your instrument in good condition, you need to take care of it correctly. We have put together this brief guide of hints and tips to help you.

 - Once dry, oil up the valves (as above), grease the slides and put the instrument back together

-- Please note, some manufacturers engrave the valve number onto the valve.
-This corresponds with the diagram above
+- Please note, some manufacturers engrave the valve number onto the valve as they will not work correctly if put back into the incorrect hole.